Internet on the go, saving money

 - Primarily to European travelers, moving both within EU borders (where certain rules apply) and to the rest of the world.

-- But also to tourists from every continent (thanks to our content in English and Portuguese), who face the same problem when visiting Europe or any other part of the globe.
+- But also to tourists from every continent (thanks to our content in English and Portuguese), who deal the same issue when visiting Europe or any other part of the globe.

 In this guide we will go through all the scenarios to give you a clear and simple solution.